On the geography and botany of knot Floer homology: Questions, conjectures and concluding remarks

 In a similar vein, the Berge Conjecture asserts that the set of knots in $S^3$ on which one can perform surgery to obtain a lens space is exactly the class which can be placed on the genus two Heegaard surface in such a way that they are {\em doubly primitive}, see \cite[Problem 1.78]{Kirby}, \cite{Berge}.
 This conjecture would be implied by an affirmative answer to the following botany conjecture for knot Floer homology of knots in lens spaces: \begin{conj}[{\cite[Conjecture 1.5]{BGH}} cf. \cite{Ras2007,LensMe}] Suppose a knot $K$ in the lens space $L(p,q)$ satisfies Then $K$ is isotopic to the union of two properly embedded chords in a pair of minimally intersecting meridional disks of the two Heegaard solid tori in $L(p,q)$. \end{conj}

-Note that there is a canceling differential $\partial_K$ on $\HFKa(L(p,q),K)$, and the rank assumption of the theorem is equivalent to $\partial_K\equiv 0$.
+Note that there is a canceling differential $\partial_K$ on $\HFKa(L(p,q),K)$, whose homology has dimension $p$.
+The dimension assumption of the theorem is therefore equivalent to $\partial_K\equiv 0$.
 In the case of $S^3$, such an assumption implies that $K$ is unknotted.
-There is a similar conjecture that a pair of knots in $L(p,q)$, each of which has Floer homology of rank $p+2$, are detected by knot Floer homology \cite[Conjecture 1.6]{BGH} \cite[Figure 3]{LensMe}.
-This is the lens space analogue of Corollary \ref{cor:trefoil}.
+There was a similar conjecture that a pair of knots in $L(p,q)$, each of which has Floer homology of rank $p+2$, are detected by knot Floer homology \cite[Conjecture 1.6]{BGH} \cite[Figure 3]{LensMe} (this is the lens space analogue of Corollary \ref{cor:trefoil}), however this was disproved by Baker and Hoffman \cite[Theorem 1]{BakerHoffman}.

 Returning to the botany question for knots in the $3$-sphere, Theorem \ref{thm:ribbon} suggests that the knot Floer homology of most knots will be realized infinitely often.
 Indeed, Theorem \ref{thm:ribbon}, combined with the behavior of knot Floer homology under satellite operations, can be used to quite flexibly produce infinite families of distinct knots with identical knot Floer homology groups (or infinity chain complexes) having various prescribed qualities.
 For instance, there are infinite families of ``thin" knots with the same Floer homology i.e. knots whose hat Floer homology groups plotted in the Maslov-Alexander plane are supported on a single diagonal.
 Indeed, any knot of the form $B\# \overline{B}^r$ where $B$ is $2$-bridge will be thin and a member of $\mathcal{R}$, hence will produce an infinite family of thin knots with the same Floer homology by Theorem \ref{thm:ribbon}.
 Note that by \cite[Second paragraph of pg.
 246]{AltKnots}, the filtered homotopy type of $(\CFKinf,\partial^\infty)$ of a thin knot is determined by the knot Floer homology groups (cf. \cite[Theorem 4]{Petkova}), so that these families actually have the same infinity complexes.
 One can similarly produce examples of families with arbitrary $\tau$, families all of whose members are fibered (see, for example, Theorem \ref{thm:fail} and the accompanying discussion in Section \ref{sub:Kanenobu}), families whose Floer homology has arbitrary width, and families whose Alexander polynomial is arbitrarily prescribed, by appealing to the K{\"u}nneth formula and formulas for the knot Floer homology of Whitehead doubles or cables.